humbhionline/humbhionline/src/main/resources/templates/dashboard/html/actual_terms.md

 1. Seller is solely responsible for quality, timely or accurate delivery by the products/services at the seller's or buyer's location and the plaform bears no liability whatsoever for the same.
 1. Refunds/Replacements are subject to seller's prerogative.
 Check the seller's information and do your own duedilligence before buying from a seller.
 1. Even if you stop using the platform, these clauses would still be considered as accepted by you for the time you used the platform.
-1. Neither the Properitor nor the platform shall be liable for damages for any delay or failure to perform its obligations hereunder if such delay or failure is due to causes beyond its control or without its fault or negligence, due to Force Majeure events including but not limited to acts of war, acts of God, earthquake, riot, fire, festive activities sabotage, labor shortage or dispute, Internet interruption, technical failure, breakage of sea cable, hacking, piracy, cheating, illegal or unauthorized access.
+1. Neither the Proprietor nor the platform shall be liable for damages for any delay or failure to perform its obligations hereunder if such delay or failure is due to causes beyond its control or without its fault or negligence, due to Force Majeure events including but not limited to acts of war, acts of God, earthquake, riot, fire, festive activities sabotage, labor shortage or dispute, Internet interruption, technical failure, breakage of sea cable, hacking, piracy, cheating, illegal or unauthorized access.

 ##Dispute resolutions.